-One of the most significant challenges faced by a social media marketer is curating the content for their social media pages.
+One of the most significant challenges faced by a social media marketer is coming up with content curation strategy for social media pages.
 In fact, more than half of the time is spent curating content for the audience.

 What is content curation?
-Content curation is researching the internet to find relevant content for the audience and then presenting it in a more organized way so that the audience likes it.
+Content Curation strategy for social media requires researching the internet to find relevant content for the audience and then presenting it in a more organized way so that the audience likes it.
 If you are running a small business, the chances are high that you will come across a content while browsing the internet and share it on your page.
 But there is a lot of difference when you develop a strategy to curate content and then share it with the audience.

 Here are the top 5 content curation strategy that you can follow so that the content is more effective.

 1. Understand your target audience

 Understanding your target audience helps you a lot in coming up with the right content.
 You should have a clear idea about the demographics, age, gender, qualification and even the spending capacity of your audience.
 All these details are readily available in the insight section of most of the social media platforms.
 There are also different tools available that provide the audience with data from various social media channels.

 Content curation is mainly done for four reasons.